 call for proposals

-SpringOne Platform brings together the people, process and tools for delivering and operating software services.
-Learn and share with the startups and enterprises leveraging modern Java with Spring connecting all the pieces of the modern software puzzle from developer, operator, architect, data scientist to executive.
-We’re looking for your stories about application development, continuous delivery, devops, microservices, agile, design, data, and machine learning.
-Share how you are changing the world with software that people love.
+You’re not a face in the crowd at this conference.
+SpringOne Platform deeply connects the people, process, and tools for delivering and operating software that matters.
+From Spring Framework to .NET Core, Cloud Foundry to Kubernetes, this event connects all the pieces of the modern software puzzle from developer, operator, architect, data scientist to executive.
+At the show, there are lots of ways to interact with Pivotal experts, community & industry giants from startup to enterprise—all of whom share a passion for making a difference.
+We’re looking for your stories about hot cloud topics like platforms, functions, event-driven architecture, microservices, reactive, CI/CD, data, and machine learning.
+Submit today and share how you are changing the world with software that people love.

 Call for Participation

 Open: February 20, 2018

 Close: April 15, 2018